ToshioCP/Gtk4-tutorial/src/sec28.src.md

 Therefore, `columnview` determines the way how to sort the list model.
 The "sorter" property of GtkColumnView is read-only property and it is a special sorter.
 It reflects the user's sorting choice.
-If a user clicks the header of a column, then the sorter ("sorter" property) of the column is referred to by "sorter" property of the GtkColumnView object.
+If a user clicks the header of a column, then the sorter ("sorter" property) of the column is referenced by "sorter" property of the GtkColumnView.
-If the user clicks the header of another column, then the "sorter" property of the GtkColumnView object reflects the newly clicked column's "sorter" property.
+If the user clicks the header of another column, then the "sorter" property of the GtkColumnView refers to the newly clicked column's "sorter" property.

 The binding above makes a indirect connection between the "sorter" property of GtkSortListModel and the "sorter" property of each column.